 At any time of crisis there’ll be no shortage or people and organisations asking for your help – but where should you look to find out how or where to best to lend support?

-Whether it’s the conflict in Ukraine, Covid-19, climate change or any other disaster or emergency response scenario requiring swift and ongoing humanitarian aid, there are a wealth of charities and organisations ready and willing to head straight for the frontlines or wherever their help will be most valuable.
+Whether it’s the conflicts in Israel and Palestine or Ukraine, Covid-19, climate change or any other disaster or emergency response scenario requiring swift and ongoing humanitarian aid, there are a wealth of charities and organisations ready and willing to head straight for the frontlines or wherever their help will be most valuable.
 As individuals, we may all want to play our part in supporting those efforts, or simply following their continued work to help keep track of the evolving situation.

 However, with a lot of names and organisations being actively promoted, it can be hard to know where you should be focusing your attention.
 Social media obviously broadens the scope beyond the likes of TV and newspaper appeals and so it can feel like an impossible task to choose one over another – and, of course, it does also open up the potential for those with less honourable intentions seeking to profit from the tragedy.

 Certainly those operating on a global scale, such the Red Cross and Save the Children, will have a largely recognisable profile that you may well be familiar with.
 However, you may also find regional or local charities that seem to be doing great work but without the same resources for to get their message across – so how can you tell who to support… or who to trust?